 Candida overgrowth is believed to be a key contributing factor to conditions like vulvodynia, lupus, multiple sclerosis, rheumatoid arthritis, other autoimmune conditions, leaky gut, severe menopause, hormonal imbalances, endometriosis, PCOS, prostatitis, Tourette’s, anxiety disorders, depressive disorders, autism, psoriasis, fibromyalgia, irritable bowel syndrome, asthma, ADHD, Crohn’s chronic fatigue syndrome, chemical sensitivities, alcohol addiction, adrenal fatigue, Addison’s disease, and sympathetic dominance.

 Due to candida’s ability to affect such a wide range of organs and systems, it has the potential to be an underlying contributor to just about any symptom or condition you can think of.
 By no means have I covered it all.
-Additionally, the symptoms of Candida overgrowth and how they manifest can vary from individual to individual and even vacillate from system to system within the same individual in the same day.
+Additionally, the symptoms of candida overgrowth and how they manifest can vary from individual to individual and even vacillate from system to system within the same individual during the same day.
 Severity may range anywhere from mild and annoying to severe and completely debilitating.

-Overgrowth may be mild, moderate or severe.
+Overgrowth may be mild, moderate, or severe.
 Generally speaking, a more severe level of overgrowth, means more toxins are released, resulting in a greater number of symptoms.
 But not always, one individual may have a severe set of symptoms with a mild level of overgrowth, while another may not experience that severity until there is a much higher level of overgrowth, so biochemical susceptibility is a factor as well.

-If you’re a man reading this page, then you will also want to take a look at the symptoms of Candida overgrowth in males page for supplementary data that is unique to men.
+If you’re a man reading this page, then you will also want to take a look at the symptoms of candida overgrowth in males page for supplementary data that is unique to men.

 Causes of Candida Overgrowth

-Other factors that may contribute to and/or perpetuate Candida overgrowth include steroids, NSAIDs, and immune-suppressing drugs, bacterial overgrowth or parasites, a gene mutation that affect collagen production or detoxification, cancer, chemotherapy, radiation, AIDS, Addison’s, surgery, diabetes, leukemia, neutropenia, hypoparathyroidism, intravenous drug use, severe burns, nutritional deficiencies, and prosthetic devices.
+Other factors that may contribute to and/or perpetuate candida overgrowth include steroids, NSAIDs, and immune-suppressing drugs, bacterial overgrowth or parasites, a gene mutation that affect collagen production or detoxification, cancer, chemotherapy, radiation, AIDS, Addison’s, surgery, diabetes, leukemia, neutropenia, hypoparathyroidism, intravenous drug use, severe burns, nutritional deficiencies, and prosthetic devices.

-Other strategies involve lifestyle changes, strengthening the immune system and gut, avoidance of antibiotics unless absolutely necessary, probiotic supplementation and some type of antifungal (be it pharmaceutical or natural).
+Other strategies involve lifestyle changes, strengthening the immune system and gut, avoidance of antibiotics unless absolutely necessary, probiotic supplementation, and some type of antifungal (be it pharmaceutical or natural).

 The goal is to lower the level of overgrowth, which in turn reduces symptoms.
-A thorough Candida cleanse is a powerful way to relieve symptoms and improve your health.
+A thorough candida cleanse is a powerful way to relieve symptoms and improve your health.

 There are many different treatment approaches and products on the market today and this can be very confusing.
 To make things more difficult, not all practitioners treating this condition have a well-rounded picture of what’s needed for success.
-It’s important that you have a thorough understanding of the complexities of Candida yourself and the most effective way to approach treatment before trying any particular remedy.
+It’s important that you have a thorough understanding of the complexities of candida yourself and the most effective way to approach treatment before trying any particular remedy.

 By randomly choosing products without understanding the true nature of this beast it can actually hinder your progress in eliminating yeast overgrowth and lead to an increase in symptoms.
 If you’re looking for a quick read that will cover all the bases for you and get you on the right path from the very start, you may want to take a look at my eBook “Candida Secrets.”

-One very popular, but controversial, treatment approach is called Threelac.
+One very popular, but controversial treatment approach is called Threelac.
 You may want to read my review and experience with this product before trying it yourself.

-It’s important to understand that some supplements can be helpful for Candida, but others can be harmful and actually cause proliferation Learn the difference between the two to prevent a setback in your recovery.
+It’s important to understand that some supplements can be helpful for candida, but others can be harmful and actually cause proliferation Learn the difference between the two to prevent a setback in your recovery.

-During any treatment approach, most people experience a temporary worsening of symptoms called die off.
+During any treatment approach, most people experience a temporary worsening of symptoms called die-off.
 This is a normal part of the healing process, however, it can be overwhelming and steps should be taken to minimize the negative effects.

 Do You Have Candida Overgrowth?

-There are a variety of tests that practitioners use to diagnose yeast overgrowth, which may include stool tests, blood tests, urine tests, spit tests, etc., but the truth is that none of these tests are very reliable, because Candida is notoriously difficult to detect.
-They may or may not identify Candidiasis, A negative test result should not rule out the possibility of infection.
+There are a variety of tests that practitioners use to diagnose yeast overgrowth, which may include stool tests, blood tests, urine tests, spit tests, etc., but the truth is that none of these tests are very reliable, because candida is notoriously difficult to detect.
+They may or may not identify candidiasis, A negative test result should not rule out the possibility of infection.